 If any of these symptoms occur when you begin to cut back or quit taking drugs, you are likely addicted.
 If you are addicted to using a drug, it is important to recognize it and seek professional help immediately.

 If you try to stop taking drugs and you realize that you are addicted, the first step is not to panic.
 Recognizing that you are addicted to a substance is the first step in getting your life back and getting clean.
 Take a deep breath, and try to relax.

 Addiction is something that you can fight.
 Fighting addiction is much easier when you have the proper resources and all the right people in your corner.
 Once you realize that you have become addicted to a drug, you need to tell your friends and family who you trust that you are dealing with an addiction.

 Although it may seem scary and nearly impossible to tell your friends or family that you are struggling with addiction, it is one of the most important parts of your recovery.
 All the trusted members of your inner circle that you are struggling with addiction.
 Allow them to help guide you and cheer you on through this process.

 Many people will skip this part.
 This is not recommended because many people who do not have support from their friends and family will relapse.

-All the support from friends and family is important and extremely beneficial, it is not the only support that is available.
+All the support from friends and family is important and extremely beneficial.
+It is not the only available support.
 Professional centers for detoxification and rehabilitation are available and should be utilized.
-Many centers for detoxification and rehabilitation except insurance and many work with their patients on a case-by-case basis to ensure that everyone has access to the care that they need and deserve.
+Many centers for detoxification and rehabilitation accept insurance and work with their patients on a case-by-case basis to ensure everyone has access to the care they need and deserve.

 You are no exception.
 If you are struggling with addiction, then you deserve to be able to beat it.
 Look for rehabilitation and detoxification centers in your area to help kick-start your journey to getting back on your feet.